dcos/dcos-e2e/docs/source/installation.rst

 The only supported way to run DC/OS E2E on Windows is using Vagrant and VirtualBox.

 - Ensure Virtualization and VT-X support is enabled in your PC's BIOS.
-- Disable Hyper-V virtualisation.
+Disable Hyper-V virtualisation.
+See https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/
-- Install VirtualBox and VirtualBox Extension Pack.
+- Install `VirtualBox`_ and VirtualBox Extension Pack.
-- Install Vagrant.
+- Install `Vagrant`_.
 - Install the Vagrant plugin for persistent disks:

 .. code:: ps1